 The practice was providing preventive care and supporting patients to ensure better oral health in line with the Delivering Better Oral Health toolkit.

-The dentist where applicable discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice provided health promotion leaflets to help patients with their oral health.
 We saw evidence of these discussions in dental care records.